UCREL/WSSExtract/README.md

 # The Web Sentence Sentiment Extractor

+## Install
+This has been tested on Python 3.5.2.
+Install the pips use the following command: pip3 install -r requirements.txt

+## General
 Using web scraping tools extracts sentiment values from different sentence/Twitter sentiment classifiers that are on the web.